juninhocruzg3/juninhocruzg3/MyCV.md

 - Contributed to the modeling of the Energy Use Performance Requirements-Based Metric to rank companies' energy consumption.
 - **Skills:** _Angular, NodeJS, ExpressJS, Python, Flask, Postgres, MongoDB, Docker, GCP._

-## Manpower Training Program by SAMSUNG-UFAM Partnership, Manaus, Brazil
+## :school: Manpower Training Program by SAMSUNG-UFAM Partnership, Manaus, Brazil
 **OCTOBER 2014 - MAY 2016** • _Scholarship in Software Development (presential)_

 Contributed to PeopleBus, a collaborative project focused on urban public transport.